If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Drinking and games are fun on their own, but mixing the two together is a great way to elevate a party, or nowadays, a small get-together.
+Drinking and games are fun on their own, but mixing the two together is a great way to elevate a party or even just a small get-together.
 But as much as we love a good game of beer pong, at some point or another, you’re going to need a few more of the best drinking games in your rotation to spice things up a bit.
 After all, variety is the spice of life.

-Drinking games come in a multitude of variations, such as drinking card games, drinking board games and in more recent times given the weight of the world, drinking games for two.
+Drinking games come in a multitude of variations, such as drinking card games, drinking board games and drinking games for two.
 You can even turn games that don’t even call for drinking into some of the most fun drinking games in the world.
 Connect 4?
 Take a shot when you lose.
 Chutes and Ladders?
 Take a shot whenever you have to go down the slide.
 Truth or Dare?
 I dare you to take a shot.

-Drinking games even have their pertinence in television.
+But while flip cup and beer pong are practically sports, drinking games don’t have to be high octane.
+You can enjoy them while sitting on the couch.
 Like, have you ever taken the time to play a movie drinking game?
 Hear us out: Google your favorite movie, followed by the word “drinking game” and there’s sure to be one.
 Even for like, Finding Nemo.
 We promise.

 Oh, so you haven’t heard of the newest, most exciting drinking card game Do or Drink?
 Let us enlighten you.
 The drinking game for two is honestly quite easy and we’re sure you and your favorite drinking buddy will get a kick out of it.
 Start by separating the black and white cards into two different piles.
 The first player will then draw a white card and read it out loud.
 They will then do what it says and then the other player will choose a white card and do what it says.
 Continue on until one of you picks up a “DRAW” white card, in which that player must now pick up a black card, do what that says or drink.
 If the player does the task successfully, they can keep the card and use it as a point.
 At the end, count the number of black cards you both have and then you’ll have your winner.